RubixML/ML/docs/cross-validation.md

 ```

 ## Reports
 Cross validation [Reports](cross-validation/reports/api.md) give you a deeper sense for how well a particular model performs with finer-grained information than a Metric.
-The `generate()` method take a set of predictions and their corresponding ground-truth labels and returns an associative array (i.e. dictionary or map) filled with information.
+The `generate()` method takes a set of predictions and their corresponding ground-truth labels and returns an associative array (i.e. dictionary or map) filled with information.

 | Metric | Classification | Regression | Clustering | Anomaly Detection |
 |---|---|---|---|---|